Lincoln LaPaz: UFO investigations

+Firsthand sightings

 LaPaz had two known UFO sightings of his own.
 The first occurred with his family on July 10, 1947, only two days after the infamous Roswell UFO incident and only 70 miles north of Roswell near Fort Sumner, N.M.
 As reported in a LIFE magazine article on UFOs in 1952, though LaPaz was not identified at the time, "all four of us almost simultaneously became aware of a curious bright object almost motionless" among the clouds.
 "As seen projected against these dark clouds, the object gave the strongest impression of self-luminosity."
 It "showed a sharp and firm regular outline, namely one of a smooth elliptical character much harder and sharper than the edges of the cloudlets...
 The hue of the luminous object was somewhat less white than the light of Jupiter in a dark sky, not aluminum or silver-colored....
 The object clearly exhibited a sort of wobbling motion ...
 This wobbling motion served to set off the object as a rigid, if not solid body."
 After remaining stationary for about 30 seconds, it then suddenly rose.
 "This remarkably sudden ascent thoroughly convinced me that we were dealing with an absolutely novel airborne device."

 His second sighting was of a green fireball, soon after he began his investigations into the phenomenon for the Air Force in December, 1948.
 The sighting was on December 12 and the phenomenon was also seen over Los Alamos, enabling LaPaz to perform a triangulation.
 This showed the object's path was directly over the very sensitive Los Alamos.
 In a classified letter to the Air Force on December 20, LaPaz wrote that the object moved far too slowly to have been a meteor and left no "trail of sparks or dust cloud" as would be typical of meteors flying at low altitudes.
 Other anomalous characteristics were the intense lime-green color, low altitude of only 8–10 miles yet exhibiting no sound, flat rather than arced trajectory, and turning on and off like a light switch.
 Investigating many other green fireball sightings, LaPaz reached similar conclusions and decided they were probably artificial in origin, perhaps Russian spy devices. (see green fireballs for details) LaPaz's green fireball investigations were also mentioned in the 1952 LIFE magazine article, and his wife also made a painting of a green fireball.